zipperer/multiplayer-git/Howto_PAT_Auth.md

 git config --global credential.helper 'cache --timeout=7200'
 ```

-This just tells Git to remember your password for the 2 hours which is probably enough for this exercise.
+This just tells Git to remember your password for 2 hours which is probably enough for this exercise.

 ## Clone Repositories